 If you need some help forming an LLC, one option would be to follow the instructions below that walk you through the process of filing the necessary forms to create the entity in Nevada.
-If you’d find a bit more information useful, like examples of the forms, operating agreements, and discussions on pros and cons of choosing an LLC as well as how to get an employer identification number (EIN) for tax and banking purposes, you may want our kit, available for $34.95.
+If you’d find a bit more information useful, like examples of the forms, operating agreements, and discussions on pros and cons of choosing an LLC as well as how to get an employer identification number (EIN) for tax and banking purposes, we’ve got a free, downloadable “do it yourself” kit you can use.
+(We used to sell the kit but since the Covid-19 pandemic have simply given the kit away.)

 1. Check if the LLC name you want is available